MoriMidoriya/Shamir-Secret-Sharing-Login-System/README.md

 - **ttkthemes Library**: For themed styles in the GUI.
 - **Pillow Library**: For handling images in the GUI.

 A Java version is also available in the repository.
-It's not as sphisticated as it's Python counterpart, bit it works ~~I didnt't have time to make it better~~.
+It's not as sophisticated as it's Python counterpart, but it works ~~I didnt't have time to make it better~~.

 ## 📦 Installation